The chemicals in aqueous film-forming foam (AFFF) are unsafe and have been proven to cause cancer.

 - Lummus Asbestos Abatement

 - Babcock & Wilcox

-This complex litigation involves hundreds of thousands of plaintiffs alleging that they developed cancer due to their exposure to AFFF products.
+This complex litigation involves hundreds of thousands of plaintiffs alleging they developed cancer due to PFAS/AFFF product exposure.
 Plaintiffs allege that AFFF products caused them to develop cancer over decades while working.

 Some plaintiffs claim they have developed cancer symptoms before working around AFFF products.

 AFFF lawsuit claims have been filed against specific third parties, including distributors and retailers who sold AFFF products to end users.

 These third-party defendants include Sika North America, Inc., Crown Cork & Seal Company, Inc., J.W.
 Childers Associates, Inc., PPG Industries, Inc., Celanese Ltd., and others.